 Who is the best Joseph?

 Joseph stormed back into the West End in 1991, with Jason Donovan cast in the lead role.
 With the cast album showing off his vocal ability, the album went to number one, with his performance of “Any Dream Will Do” one of the best-selling singles in June 1991.
 Donovan received an Olivier Award nomination for his performance, later starring in West End productions revivals including Priscilla Queen of the Desert and Chitty Chitty Bang Bang.

-Jason Donovan will return to the London Palladium to star as the Pharaoh in the 2019 production of Joseph at the London Palladium, alongside Jac Yarrow in the titular role.
+Jason Donovan will return to the London Palladium to star as the Pharaoh in the 2020 production of Joseph at the London Palladium, alongside Jac Yarrow in the titular role.

 Winning the BBC television show “Any Dream Will Do” that set out to find the next West End Joseph, Lee Mead played the role for 18 months.
 Prior to this, he’d starred in The Phantom of the Opera at Her Majesty’s Theatre, as well as touring productions of Joseph across the country.
 Since hanging up his coat, Mead has starred in Wicked, Chitty Chitty Bang Bang and has also released three solo albums.

 2010 X Factor winner Joe McElderry played the role in 2016 on a nationwide tour, with reviews praising his performance.
 With a number one single and five studio albums, McElderry has ventured into musical theatre starring in shows including Tommy and Club Tropicana, with Club Tropicana currently on a nationwide tour.